WARP-LUTs -- Walsh-Assisted Relaxation for Probabilistic Look Up Tables: Methodology

 \section{Methodology}

 Any Boolean function $f:\{0,1\}^n \to \{0,1\}$ is uniquely represented by its truth-table.
 Since the input- and output space have size $2^n$ and 2, respectively, there are $2^{(2^n)}$ boolean functions.
-Each one can be uniquely represented in the \emph{Walsh--Hadamard basis} by first re-encoding its inputs from $\{0,1\}$ into signed variables $\{-1,+1\}$, according to the mapping $B:\{0,1\} \to \{-1,+1\}$, $B(0)=-1$, $B(1)=+1$.
+Each one can be uniquely represented in the WH basis by first re-encoding its inputs from $\{0,1\}$ into signed variables $\{-1,+1\}$, according to the mapping $B:\{0,1\} \to \{-1,+1\}$, $B(0)=-1$, $B(1)=+1$.
 The resulting function takes the form

 with $B(x_i) \in \{-1,+1\}$ describing the transformed inputs.
-The $2^n$-dimensional vector of all Walsh--Hadamard coefficients can be calculated from the orthogonal transform $\mathbf c = \frac{1}{2^n}Hf_{\pm} \in \tfrac{1}{2^n}\mathbb{Z}^{2^n}$, where $f_{\pm}\in \{\pm1\}^{2^n}$ is the $\pm1-$valued truth vector and $H$ is the $2^n \times 2^n$ Hadamard matrix.
+The $2^n$-dimensional vector of all WH coefficients can be calculated from the orthogonal transform $\mathbf c = \frac{1}{2^n}Hf_{\pm} \in \tfrac{1}{2^n}\mathbb{Z}^{2^n}$, where $f_{\pm}\in \{\pm1\}^{2^n}$ is the $\pm1-$valued truth vector and $H$ is the $2^n \times 2^n$ Hadamard matrix.
 Intuitively, this expansion uses simple polynomial basis functions—individual variables, pairwise products, and higher-order interactions—to capture the structure of the Boolean function.
-Hence the Walsh--Hadamard representation provides a compressed and structured parametrization of Boolean functions, where the $2^{2^n}$ Boolean functions are in bijection with a finite subset of this $2^n$-dimensional lattice.
+Hence the WH representation provides a compressed and structured parametrization of Boolean functions, where the $2^{2^n}$ Boolean functions are in bijection with a finite subset of this $2^n$-dimensional lattice.

 \paragraph{Example: 2-input logic gates} In the special case of two inputs $(a,b)$, every binary logic gate admits a decomposition with only four coefficients: